rudderlabs/rudderstack-docs/destinations/attribution/appsflyer.md

 pod 'Rudder-Appsflyer',' 1.0.0'
 ```

-### How do I get the `AppsFlyerId` to send events via Cloud Mode from mobile sources?
+### How do I get the `AppsFlyerId` to send events via Cloud mode from my mobile sources?

-Depending on your platform of integration, follow these steps below to get `AppsFlyerId`:
+Depending on your platform of integration, include the following code snippet to get the `AppsFlyerId`:

 {% tabs %}
 {% tab title="iOS" %}